QuantEcon/lecture-source-py/source/rst/harrison_kreps.rst

 In our numerical example, we’ll set :math:`\beta = .75`, just as Harrison and Kreps did.

-We’ll eventually study the consequences of two different assumptions about the number of shares :math:`A` relative to the resources that our two types of investors can invest in the stock
+We’ll eventually study the consequences of two different assumptions about the number of shares :math:`A` relative to the resources that our two types of investors can invest in the stock.

 #.
-Both types of investors have enough resources (either wealth or the capacity to borrow) so that they can purchase the entire available stock of the asset [#f1]_
+Both types of investors have enough resources (either wealth or the capacity to borrow) so that they can purchase the entire available stock of the asset [#f1]_.

 #.
-No single type of investor has sufficient resources to purchase the entire stock
+No single type of investor has sufficient resources to purchase the entire stock.

 Case 1 is the case studied in Harrison and Kreps.